AI compute market signals and learning

 How to read the market signal

-Compare a quoted result with the applicable ComputeTape benchmark, while remembering that an illustrative calculator output is not itself a live market observation.
+Compare a quoted result with ComputeTape's H100 Index on the Market page — its headline market rate (CT-MKT) is the default benchmark — while remembering that an illustrative calculator output is not itself a live market observation.
 A quote above a benchmark may include guaranteed capacity, stronger networking, support, region, or availability.
 A quote below it deserves questions about interruption rights, hardware generation, and omitted fees.

 • Rising comparable quotes can point to tighter available GPU supply or stronger buyer demand.